 Readiness cost-sharing commences as soon an operational agreement allows, with discounts in place until June 2020.
-Response cost-sharing comes into effect when the Crown implements the requisite regulatory framework, expected in late 2017, with discounts in place until June 2023.
+Response cost-sharing comes into effect on 1 July 2017, with discounts in place until June 2023.
 Table 1 lists the discounts that will be applied.